jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ## Enemy Setup

-First, create a empty GameObject by right clicking in the hierarchy and name it `Enemy`.
+First, create an empty GameObject by right clicking in the hierarchy and name it `Enemy`.
 Attach a *SpriteRenderer*, *Rigidbody2D*, and a *CircleCollider2D*.

 In the *SpriteRenderer* component, change the Sprite from *None* to *Enemy 1*.